vooptyhub/react-css-calendar/README.md

 getColumnEvents* | (column, {events: array}) => array | `(date, {events}) => (events.filter(({start, end}) =>moment(start).isSameOrBefore(date, 'day') && moment(end).isSameOrAfter(date, 'day')))` | return array of events to be displayed in the column
 onTimeSlotClick | (moment) => () | | how to handle click on empty timeslot

+## Use Cases:

-Here you can find a working component with extra customization https://www.voopty.com/studio/STUDIOTHEATREACTINGCONSERVATORY (Schedule section, switch to week view)
+1. The component with extra customization https://www.voopty.com/studio/STUDIOTHEATREACTINGCONSERVATORY (Schedule section, switch to week view)
 ![Voopty Calendar Example](https://github.com/vooptyhub/react-css-calendar/blob/master/public/Screenshot%20at%20Jun%2013%2010-50-23.png)

-Here is a more complicated real-life example where columns are not days of the week:
+2. more complicated real-life example where columns are not days of the week:
 ![Voopty Grouped Calendar Example](https://github.com/vooptyhub/react-css-calendar/blob/master/public/Screenshot%20at%20Jun%2013%2011-48-44.png)
 In the example, the date is fixed, but columns are represented by people who are teaching the class.
 For that we have to override default values of following props:
 1. `columns` - an array of people who are teaching the classes during the fixed date